TianyuDu/CME193-Autumn-2025/docs/index.md

 ## Prerequisites
 ### Programming
 This course is recommended for students who are familiar with programming at least at the level of CS106A and want to translate their programming knowledge to Python with the goal of becoming proficient in the scientific computing and data science stack.
-Lectures will be interactive with a focus on real world applications of scientific computing.
-Technologies covered include Numpy, SciPy, Pandas, Scikit-learn, and others.
+Lectures will be interactive with a focus on real-world applications of scientific computing.
+Technologies covered include NumPy, SciPy, pandas, scikit-learn, and others.
 Topics will be chosen from Linear Algebra, Optimization, Machine Learning, and Data Science.
 Prior knowledge of programming will be assumed, and some familiarity with Python is helpful, but not mandatory.
 If you need a refresher on Python, consider completing an online primer such as [Codecademy](http://www.codecademy.com/en/tracks/python).

 ### Scientific Computing
 Expect to work with linear algebra, optimization, statistics, or similar scientific-computing topics.
 Prior exposure to simulation, machine learning, or data analysis projects will make the pace more comfortable.